 Section 6109 of the Internal Revenue Code requires you to provide your correct TIN to persons (including federal agencies) who are required to file information returns with the IRS to report interest, dividends, or certain other income paid to you; mortgage interest you paid; the acquisition or abandonment of secured property; the cancellation of debt; or contributions you made to an IRA, Archer MSA, or HSA.
 The person collecting this form uses the information on the form to file information returns with the IRS, reporting the above information.
 Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their laws.
-The information also may be disclosed to other countries under a treaty, to federal and withhold a percentage of taxable interest, dividend, and certain other payments to a payee who does not give a TIN to the payer.
-Certain penalties may also apply for
+The information also may be disclosed to other countries under a treaty, to federal and intelligence agencies to combat terrorism.
+You must provide your TIN whether or not you are required to file a tax return.
+Under section 3406, payers must generally withhold a percentage of taxable interest, dividend, and certain other payments to a payee who does not give a TIN to the payer.
+Certain penalties may also apply for providing false or fraudulent information.